 Okay, I kid.
 But really, I've had first hand experience with switching up my skincare ritual way more often than reasonable or necessary.
 And for a time, I gravitated towards products that contained 15, 18, 20+ ingredients.
 It only made sense to me that the more incredible, healing ingredients a product contained, the more my skin would love it.
 In my mind, more equaled better.

 What I've realized is that when it comes to sensitive skin (and I would classify most, if not all, acneic skin as sensitive), simplicity is key.
 Less is more.
 I came to realize that my skin didn't respond as well to complicated products or to an essential oils-heavy routine, or to a different routine every night.
 My skin would become inflamed or irritated, or in some cases, I noticed breakouts where I normally wouldn't break out.
 That's certainly not the case for everyone.
 But what works for me is avoiding most products that have long ingredients lists.
 I avoid switching up my products and will try maybe one new product per month.
 I feed my skin simple (but very luxe), quality ingredients.
 The less I complicate my skincare, the better my skin looks and feels.
-In fact, Wabi-Sabi Botanicals products have always reflected that, and are made with skin just like mine at heart.

 - Avoid switching up your skincare routine often.
 Find products you like, that feel good, and stick with them.
 If you love discovering and trying new products, limit yourself to something like one new product every two weeks or one per month, so that you can easily identify when a certain product irritates your skin or exacerbates your acne.